12 Steps to Building a New Home in NYC(Last Updated On: December 30, 2019)

 Buy a Property to build your new home.
 (Step 1)

 Usually when people contact an architect to design their new home they already have purchased a property.
 Sometimes they have not and ask us to help them select a property.
 This is something an architect can help you with.
 It could be helpful for you to understand zoning regulations before you purchase a property.
 The zoning codes will determine what you can build on your property.
 For example some zoning districts do not allow two family homes.
 You may want to know that before you buy the property.
 Zoning also restricts the square footage of a house so you may want to know how big of a house is allowed on the property before you purchase it.
-Here are some issues zoning regulates:
+Here are some issues zoning regulates when building a new house:

 - The number of families allowed.